cosmos/sdk-tutorials/hello-world/tutorial/index.md

 }
 ```

-### Receiving the post acknowledgement
+### Receive the Post Acknowledgement

-On the sending blockchain, we store a `sentPost` when we know the post has been received on the target chain.
+On the sending blockchain, store a `sentPost` so you know that the post has been received on the target chain.

-We store the title and the target to identify the post.
+Store the title and the target to identify the post.

-By default, when scaffolding a packet, the received acknowledgment data is a type that allows us to identify if the packet treatment has failed, we get `Acknowledgement_Error` if `OnRecvIbcPostPacket` returns an error from the packet.
+When a packet is scaffolded, the default type for the received acknowledgment data is a type that identifies if the packet treatment has failed.
+The `Acknowledgement_Error` type is set if `OnRecvIbcPostPacket` returns an error from the packet.

 ```go
 // OnAcknowledgementIbcPostPacket responds to the the success or failure of a packet